 Medical providers, the Idaho Association of Counties, consumer advocates, and some lawmakers have been pushing for years for Medicaid expansion in Idaho.
-The state has long been considering the Healthy Idaho Plan, which would eliminate the coverage gap in the state, albeit via a waiver from CMS that would allow for an Idaho-specific approach., and during the 2016 legislative session, lawmakers also considered Governor Otter’s new proposal to expand access to primary care for people in the coverage gap.
+The state had long considered the Healthy Idaho Plan, which would have eliminated the coverage gap in the state, albeit via a waiver from CMS that would allow for an Idaho-specific approach., and during the 2016 legislative session, lawmakers also considered Governor Otter’s new proposal to expand access to primary care for people in the coverage gap.

 In February 2016, the Senate Health and Welfare Committee heard public testimony for the first time regarding Medicaid expansion.
 But no agreements were reached in Idaho regarding health coverage for the state’s lowest-income residents.

 During the 2016 legislative session, lawmakers considered three bills related to Medicaid expansion and care for people in the coverage gap, but none made it out of committee: